laravel/jetstream-docs/2.x/features/profile-management.md

 :::tip Managing Additional Information

-If you need to manage additional information about the user, you can do more than just amending the provided "Profile Information" card.
-You can add as many additional UI elements and forms as you need to the user's entire profile dashboard.
+If you need to manage additional information about the user, you are not restricted to just amending the provided "Profile Information" card.
+You can add as many additional UI elements and forms as needed within the user's profile dashboard.
 :::

 ## Views / Pages